Takkie/SlugRock-mod-files/README.md

 The ioq3 engine is available from the ioquake3 website (http://ioquake3.org/) This engine contains many bugfixes and additional features.

+Installation:
+Extract the .zip file in your ioquake3 folder.

-You can start the ioq3SlugRock mod from the mods menu or you can use the .bat file.
-Or create your own .bat file with these settings:
+You can start the ioq3SlugRock mod from the mods menu or you can use the .bat file in the SlugRock folder. or create your own .bat file in the ioquake3 folder with these settings: ioquake3.x86.exe +set fs_game SlugRock +set sv_pure 0
-..
-...

 ========================================================================================================================